 If you request a hearing within 30 days after the date of the Notice of Intent to Garnish, the garnishment is put on hold.
 (For some types of federal student loans, you must request a hearing within 15 days.
 The relevant time period should be in the garnishment notice.)
 If 30 days have already passed, the garnishment will proceed.
 However, you can still request a hearing, and the garnishment will end if you win your hearing.

 The most common reason to request a hearing is to claim that garnishment of 15% of your disposable earnings will impose a "financial hardship" on you or your dependents.
-The form to claim a financial hardship is available from the Department of Education’s website, at www.myeddebt.com.
 Whether the garnishment would impose a financial hardship is determined according to your family size, income, and expenses.

 Other reasons to request a hearing include:

 The amount of money that a student loan servicer can garnish from your paycheck is determined using complex rules.
 In general, the student loan servicer can only collect 15% of your disposable income through garnishment.
 "Disposable income" is the income left over after paycheck deductions.
-If your income is very low, you may be exempt from garnishment—if you earn minimum wage and you work 30 hours a week or less, you are probably not subject to garnishment.
+If your income is very low, you might be exempt from garnishment.

-The goal of any loan servicer is to set up regular payment on your debt.
-Even if you have experienced garnishment for many months, you may be able to stop the garnishment by contacting the loan servicer to set up a payment plan.
-Voluntary payments have many advantages over garnishment: you will not have collection costs added to your loan, you may be able to improve your credit rating, and you may be able to reinstate eligibility for federal student loans in the future.
+The goal of any loan servicer is to set up regular payments on your debt.
+Even if you have experienced garnishment for many months, you might be able to stop the garnishment by contacting the loan servicer to set up a payment plan.
+Voluntary payments have many advantages over garnishment: You won't have collection costs added to your loan, you might be able to improve your credit rating, and you might be able to reinstate eligibility for federal student loans in the future.